gbm1015/deep-learning-challenge/README.md

           The ouput layer had 1 node, and activation function "relu", 6 parameters.
           Ran 100 epochs.
      * After 100 epochs, including binning and scaling the training and testing features' datasets, the model's accuracy score was 72.7% and the loss score was 57.5%.
-4. The following steps were implemented for building both Logistics Regression models:
-   - Fit a logistic regression model by using the training dataset (x_train and y_train).
-   - Save the predictions for the testing data labels by using the testing feature data (x_test) and the fitted model.
-   - Evaluate the model's performance by generating a confusion matrix and printing the classification report.

-5. Logistic Regression Model (#1) Performance Results:
-   - Precision in predicting low-risk loans = 100%.
-Precision in predicting high-risk loans = 87%.
-   - Accuracy = 94.4%
-   - Recall in predicting low-risk loans = 100%.
-Recall in predicting high-risk loans = 89%.

-   Logistic Regression Model (#2) Performance Results:
-   - Precision in predicting low-risk loans = 100%.
-Precision in predicting high-risk loans = 87%.
-   - Accuracy = 99.6%
-   - Recall in predicting low-risk loans = 100%.
-Recall in predicting high-risk loans = 100%.

 ## Overview of the Prediction Analysis